 Regardless of what part of the Continent you visit, you'll still see many cities, and enjoy each of them fully.
 Take in iconic cities such as London, Paris, Brussels, Amsterdam, Berlin, Prague, Vienna, Venice, and Monaco.
 Spend a couple of days in each city, for a trip lasting three weeks.
 Assuming you're travelling from the UK, get from London to Paris in just 2h 20m by Eurostar.

 Alternatively, how about a west-to-east escape?
 An itinerary starting in Brussels could take you through Luxembourg, Frankfurt, Munich, Salzburg, and Bratislava.
-You can even consider intercity travel as far as Russia.
 The shift from Western to Eastern Europe will bring alive the spectrum of cultures, flavours, and architecture across the continent.

 3. Travelling Europe alone as a male or female

 Solo travel in Europe means plenty of opportunities to meet new people.
 Hostels are ideal places to connect, with communal areas and like-minded people.
 Opt for well-known party hostels if socialising is your goal, and you'll quickly develop a circle of travelling friends.